aditimalladi/bitcoin-implementation/README.md

  }
 ```

-* One Miner is initialsed, who can check and mine any pending transactions
+* One Miner is initialised, who can check and mine any pending transactions

 * The Miner then mines the first block/ genesis block.
 This is then added to the blockchain and broadcasted to any other Peers present in the network.